 Bremen is one of those cities where, if the weather is on your side, you can hop on your (or rented) bike and ride to the horizon, in the most wild-wild-west-style you can possibly imagine.

 One of those far away in the sunny horizon destinations is the little town of Fischerhude in Lower Saxony.
 It is about 21 Km away from Bremen’s city centre, and it is really well connected for both bikes and cars alike.
+Which makes a day trip to Fischerhude the perfect weekend activity during your next visit.

 If art isn’t your thing, you can always rent a pony around the corner, or take riding lessons.
 Or simply take a stroll through the adorable streets of Fischerhude.
 House-watching is awesome here, most buildings in town date from the late 1800s so a delight to the eyes!